azzamsa/learn-scrapy/src/basic/README.md

 - `quotes.py`: scrape all the quotes from [quotes.toscrape.com](https://quotes.toscrape.com/)
 - `quotes_author.py`: scrape all the quotes and the author details.
 Featuring parsing nested page.
 - `quotes_formdata.py`: scrape all the quotes using `FormRequest` authentification.
+- `quotes_scroll.py`: scrape all the quotes from AJAX-based infinite scrolling pagination.
 - `books_category.py`: scrape all the books from [books.toscrape.com](https://books.toscrape.com/) via its category.
 Featuring three-level nested parsings.

 ## Getting Started